Are you accepting new patients?

 Check out our services and fees — we’re dedicated to full price transparency and aim to always quote you a price up front, prior to getting care.
-Most adult members pay $65 per month for unlimited visits, emails, and phone calls with their physician.
+Members pay a flat, monthly fee for unlimited visits, emails, and phone calls with their physician.
 If we recommend something like a lab or an x-ray, we’ll discuss the cost with you — and get your consent — prior to ordering the study.

 How much are copays?

 $0.
 We don’t believe in copays around here.

 How much is my medicine going to cost?